Birth Control Pills

 How Are Birth Control Pills Packaged?

 You will receive a set of pills packaged in a thin case.
-Pill packs contain either 21 or 28 pills.
+Pill packs containing regular birth control pills have either 21 or 28 pills.
 Twenty-one-day pill packs contain 21 active pills.
-Twenty-eight day pill packs contain 21 active pills and seven inactive pills (placebo pills).
+Twenty-eight day pill packs contain 21 active pills and seven inactive (placebo) pills.
 The pill packs are marked with the days of the week to remind you to take a pill every day.
 The seven inactive pills in the 28-day pill pack are added so that you are reminded to start a new pill pack after 28 days.

-A package of Seasonale contains 84 active pink tablets and seven inactive white pills.
+A package of extended-cycle Seasonale contains 84 active pink tablets and seven inactive white pills.
+With Seasonique and LoSeasonique, the last 7 pills contain estrogen only.

 How Do I Begin Birth Control Pills?

 Ask your doctor when you should start birth control pills.
-If you still have your period on the day that you have been told to start your pill pack, go ahead and start the pill pack.
+If you are still having your period on the day that you have been told to start your pill pack, go ahead and start the pill pack anyway.
 You will get your next period about 25 days after starting the pill pack.

 It's best to take the pills at the same time every day.
-Take the pill each day either before breakfast or at bedtime.
+You can take the pill at anytime during the day, but taking it either before breakfast or at bedtime will help make it easier to remember.

-Seasonale works similarly.
-You begin taking it the first Sunday after your period.
-If your period starts on a Sunday, start Seasonale that day anyway.
-Then you take one of the active tablets a day for 84 consecutive days.
-This is followed with seven days of placebo pills.
+Extended-cycle pills works in a similar way.
+You start taking the pill the first Sunday after your period starts.
+If your period starts on a Sunday, start Seasonale that day.
+Then you take one active tablet a day for 84 consecutive days.
+Then depending on the type of pill you're taking, you have seven days of taking one placebo or estrogen only pill per day.

 When Do I Start Another Birth Control Pill Pack?

-Start your new pill pack as scheduled above, whether or not you get your period or are still having your period.
+Start your new pill pack on schedule whether or not you get your period or are still having your period.